Botanical Name: Acorus calamus

 Description: This native perennial plant is 1-4′ tall, consisting of tufts of basal leaves that emerge directly from a spreading rootstock.
 These basal leaves are erect and sword-shaped, resembling the basal leaves of Iris spp.
 (Irises), but more green.
 They are flattened (on one side more than the other), smooth along the margins, and have parallel veins.
 There is often an off-center ridge/indentation along the length of each leaf.
 Sometimes the base of the leaves or their margins are slightly red.
 Some leaves develop a cylindrical spadix that is about 2–4″ in length and semi-erect.

 Uses: Memory promoter, hypotensive, brain tonic

-The packaging of HERBS & SPICES is in gunny bags in uniform weights.
+Packaging: The packaging of HERBS & SPICES is done gunny bags with uniform weights.